4. Chapter 3

 His dark eyes had become glassy while he spoke, but in the quiet that ensued he seemed to come back to himself and focus on the face of the woman tending to him.
 He shook his head.
 "Forgive me, Mistress Healer," he said.
 "You must have heard this ghastly tale more than enough times today."

-Idrin paused in the middle of pressing a clean patch of gauze to the salve she had applied to the Ranger's wound and looked at him, absently noting the flecks of dried blood crusting his short beard.
+Idrin paused in the middle of pressing a clean patch of cloth to the salve she had applied to the Ranger's wound and looked at him, absently noting the flecks of dried blood crusting his short beard.

 "Do not apologise, Mablung," she said.
 "Speaking of it will unburden your mind."
-She placed a bandage over the pad of gauze and began wrapping it around his head.
+She placed a bandage over the dressing and began wrapping it around his head.
 "It has been many years since such accounts succeeded in frightening me," she added: "growing up in a household of men makes one familiar with the gruesome bits of battle."
 Her father and brothers and cousins had always taken care to limit the grim details during talk of skirmishes in her presence, but they did not coddle her.
 The thought called to mind an image of cool grey eyes and the semblance of laughter, and the healer's face dimmed for a moment.

 She secured the bandage carefully with a small clasping pin and looked at Mablung again, this time studying the long wound on his side which she had previously treated and sewn.
 Then she rose from the chair she had been sitting in.
 "Now, rest," she said, her tone gentle.

 The Ranger closed his eyes, and Idrin turned to the tray on the night-table, picking it up and carrying it to one of the tiered shelves placed along the walls away from the beds.
-Once its contents were stored in their rightful place, the used bandages and gauze discarded into the nearby disposal basket, the healer took the tray to the adjacent storage-room to be washed and returned to the sick hall, a cup in her hands.
+Once its contents were stored in their rightful place, the used bandages and dressings discarded into the nearby disposal basket, the healer took the tray to the adjacent storage-room to be washed and returned to the sick hall, a cup in her hands.

 She made her way to a bed near the narrow window.
 The young man lying on it turned to her as she stopped by him, and his eyes fixed on the cup.